kossnocorp/typesaurus.com/src/content/docs/integrations/recovery.md

 **⚠️ Available starting with v10.6.0**

-Firestore allows you to recover document versions from the past, which is called [Point-in-time recovery](https://firebase.google.com/docs/firestore/pitr).
+Firestore allows you to recover document versions from the past.
+The feature is called [point-in-time recovery](https://firebase.google.com/docs/firestore/pitr).
 It's useful when you accidentally delete or modify a document and want to restore it to the previous state.

-Typesaurus provides an adapter that allows you to use this feature.
+Typesaurus provides an adapter that allows you to use this feature with your Typesaurus database without losing type-information.
 To start using it, install `@typesaurus/recovery` package:

 ```bash
 npm install --save @typesaurus/recovery